Commitment to Safety

-All Jet Linx employees are trained by Forbes Travel Guide on the highest standards of professionalism.
+All Jet Linx team members are trained by Forbes Travel Guide on the highest standards of professionalism.
 No other Part 135 carrier has taken steps to elevate and standardize service within their company to this level.

 National Operations Center Support

-Our National Operations Center (NOC) is staffed 24/7, monitoring and supporting operations with a dedicated team of employees.
-To augment, we use an external vendor who is monitoring safety and security at the destinations we fly to and alerting us to any issues.
+Our National Operations Center (NOC) is staffed 24/7, monitoring and supporting operations with a dedicated team over 100 professionals.
+To augment this effort, we also employ an external vendor to monitor safety and security conditions at the destinations we fly to, alerting us to any issues.

 Flight Risk Assessments

 We don’t compromise on standards.
 A risk assessment occurs for every flight.
 This includes factors such as airport restrictions, weather, and pilot fatigue.
-Pilot fatigue is actively monitored using industry leading software, an investment made by few companies in the industry.
+Pilot fatigue is also actively monitored using industry leading software, an investment made by few companies in the private aviation industry.